RobinLWilson/Project_4/README.md

 ![TensorFlow Badge](https://img.shields.io/badge/TensorFlow-FF6F00?logo=tensorflow&logoColor=fff&style=flat)
 ![scikit-learn Badge](https://img.shields.io/badge/scikit--learn-F7931E?logo=scikitlearn&logoColor=fff&style=flat)
 Model Selection:
+- Logistic Regression with Min/Max Scaler Results:
+    - We Train/Test/Split the data into training and testing sets.
+    - We first chose the Min/Max Scaler because it is good for when features have a known range.
-- We chose the Logistic Regression model because it is simple and efficient for classifications.
+    - We then chose the Logistic Regression model because it is simple and efficient for classifications.
-Training and Testing: Split the data into training and testing sets.

-Logistic Regression with Min/Max Scaler Results:
 These results told us that of all the people predicted to leave the company as '1' (attrition), only 60% were actually true positives (i.e., employees who left the company).
 This indicates that the model has a relatively low precision for predicting attrition.

 While the model has reasonably high accuracy (85%), the precision and recall for predicting attrition ('1') are relatively low, suggesting that the model may not perform well in identifying employees who are likely to leave the company.

 <img width="327" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/04028763-1930-456d-b78a-c417f4e10feb">

-Logistic Regression with Standard Scaler:
+- Logistic Regression with Standard Scaler Results:
+    - We Train/Test/Split the data into training and testing sets.
+    - We then chose the Standard Scaler because it is good for when features are normally distributed & it the NN models see benefits.
+    - We then chose the Logistic Regression model because it is simple and efficient for classifications.
 These results told us that of all the people predicted to leave the company as '1' (attrition), only 59% were actually true positives (i.e., employees who left the company).
 This indicates that the model has a relatively low precision for predicting attrition.

 While the model has reasonably high accuracy (85%), the precision and recall for predicting attrition ('1') are relatively low, suggesting that the model may not perform well in identifying employees who are likely to leave the company.

 <img width="323" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/77c1e397-1982-4a3c-96c1-a9634b691877">

+Neural Network Models:
+- TensorFlow with MinMax Scaler
+    - We Train/Test/Split the data into training and testing sets.
+    - We chose the Min/Max Scaler because it is good for when features have a known range & it's consistent with the Logistic Regression.

+- TensorFlow with MinMax Scaler
+    - We Train/Test/Split the data into training and testing sets.
+    - We chose the Standard Scaler because it is good for when features are normally distributed, it the NN models see benefits & it's consistent with the Logistic Regression.

 Modeling Results After Each Optimization:
 <img width="736" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/738b50e3-6298-41bb-9f94-6427b8863ee4">